fbef0102/Game-Private_Plugin/Tutorial_教學區/English/Game/L4D2/8+_Survivors_In_Coop/README.md

 ## Not Recommended Install
 > Too many side effects; the drawbacks outweigh the benefits.
 Use is not recommended.

+* (L4D2 Versus) <s>[Left4Fix](https://forums.alliedmods.net/showthread.php?t=219774): </s>
+    * Function: Fixed score bug and provide the following features
+        * Each player earn score points
+        * When both teams complete chapter with the same score Tiebreak manager will be started
+        * Ghost infected can teleport to each survivor
+    * 🟥It's broken

 * <s>[Dialogue Criteria Fix](https://forums.alliedmods.net/showthread.php?t=335875)</s>
     * Function: For servers that spawn all 8 survivors if you want them to interact more in campaigns instead of being almost always mute
     * 🟥Broken after 2023/05 update, please wait for author to fix🟥